 On the other hand, if you create or do something that’s helpful to others, you will feel extremely wealthy.
 Talk to veteran nurses, teachers, firefighters, and social workers.
 Many will glow about their rewarding careers.

-My situation: Before 9/11 happened, it felt great working in finance in NYC.
+Before 9/11 happened, it felt great working in finance in NYC.
 After 9/11, I felt a tremendous amount of sadness.
 Suddenly, nothing I did at work mattered anymore compared to what the brave first responders did to try and rescue the people trapped in the World Trade Centers.
 I wanted to join the U.S. Foreign Service like my parents and serve my country.
 But I did not because I was not smart enough or motivated enough to pass the Foreign Service entrance exam.

 It took at least three years to get over my disillusionment of working in finance.
 During this time, I went to business school part-time, partly to see if I could gain some knowledge to do something else.